Tsimane Bolivia Fishing

 Jungle-Lined Green-Hued River

-The Lower Agua Negra, with its low gradient, is similar to a floodplain river, slowly and with clarity, it meanders through the valley.
-Numerous sandy beaches, deep runs, and cover that holds strong populations of golden dorado and yatorana.
-The Upper Agua Negra is one of Tsimane's jewels, with excellent number of dorado, pacu, and yatorana.
+The Lower Agua Negra, with its low gradient, is similar to a floodplain river; slowly and with clarity, it meanders through the valley.
+Numerous sandy beaches, deep runs, and cover hold strong populations of golden dorado and yatorana.
+The Upper Agua Negra is one of Tsimane's jewels, with an excellent number of dorado, pacu, and yatorana.
 With its shallow clear water and rocky bottom, the Upper section is ideal for sightcasting.
 You'll walk upstream and sightcast in low waters, plus prospect for fish in runs and deep pools.
-For success, use a floating line, long leaders, and a delicate presentation.
+Use a floating line, long leaders, and a delicate presentation for success.

 Chimoro Stream